esteinborn/github-for-cats/outline.md

  - Make a small change in project
  - See the change detailed line by line
  - Commit the changes, and sync back to GH
-    - Notice that commits are on the left line by line and code changes are on the right with diffs clearly displayed (Dont use the term Diff as we havent explained that, go with somethign more concrete)

 ## Use Case #2 - DMV RWD Sprint